 If there are changes in the way your heat pump operates, it can be challenging to figure out the issue.
 For example, you may notice a difference in airflow from some of your registers.
-Maybe your heat pump is running longer - or shorter - than usual or has ice build-up.
-These are all signs that your heat pump might need to be prepared for a potential replacement or expensive repair.
+Maybe your heat pump is running longer - or shorter - than usual, or has ice buildup.
+These are all signs that you need to be prepared for a potential replacement or expensive repair.

 At Fire & Ice, we’ve worked on hundreds of HVAC systems in Worthington, OH, and have seen every problem imaginable.
-But, unless we’re performing routine maintenance and discover a problem, we rely on you to alert us when you feel something is wrong.
+But unless we’re performing regular maintenance and discover a problem, we rely on you to alert us when you feel something is wrong.

 If you alert us to a minor problem that can be fixed quickly, you can keep your system from breaking down completely and may have saved yourself a later repair bill in the thousands.

 In this article, we discuss the most common changes in your heat pump’s performance that may signal an issue.

 A lot of factors could be causing your heat pump to lose efficiency.
 Before you blame your hard-working heat pump for your high electricity bill, try one thing first.

 Check your air filter.
 It will be in a small compartment located right next to your furnace or air handler.
 If you don’t have a record of it being changed, you might be in for a shock.
 We’ve been in many homes on a service call, and the only thing that needed to be “fixed” was a filter that was clogged with dust and debris.

 That makes everything in your system work harder, which means that your electricity bill will spike.
 The worst part is that the cost of running your system will increase so gradually, you may not notice the change.
 (A clogged filter also worsens the indoor air quality.
 You’ll be breathing in more dust and germs than you should.)

 If the filter is clean and there is a spike in your energy cost, your heat pump may have failing parts or parts that need lubrication or realignment.